t-data-h/tdh-gcp/README.md

 TDH-GCP
 =========

+# Overview

 A Framework for building GCP compute instances and deploying TDH.

 The compute instances are managed by a set of scripts for building the master and worker node instances.
+The scripts wrap the GCP API via *gcloud* CLI tool and as a result, the Google Cloud SDK must be installed for the scripts to function.

 Ansible is used for installing or updating/upgrading the TDH cluster.
 The playbook is currently OS focused on RHEL or CentOS flavors of Linux.

-### Instance initialization scripts:
+## Instance initialization scripts:

 * tdh-gcp-compute.sh: